-With the very first typewriter, the letters on the keyboard were in alphabetical order.
+With the very first typewriter, the characters on the keyboard were in alphabetical order.

-As a result, a number of commonly used characters were close to each other, and that caused problems because the letter bars often got stuck.
+As a result, frequently used characters were placed close to each other, and that caused problems because the letter bars often got stuck.

-To solve the problem with the stuck letter rods, the letters have been moved in such a way that the letters that are used most often do not interfere with each other.
+To solve the problem with the stuck character rods, the characters have been moved in such a way that the characters that are used most often do not interfere with each other.
 This is how the QWERTY keyboard came into existence.

 The QWERTY layout is not necessarily the most ideal format for fast typing.